Home

 Twenty examples of how early modern readers from across Europe interpreted and used their Nuremberg Chronicles.

-Continuing history in the margins Schedel, Hartmann.
+Scribbles, drawings, and pen trials Schedel, Hartmann.
 Liber Chronicarum (Nuremberg: Anton…

-Writing the history of England Schedel, Hartmann.
+Conflicting religious readings Schedel, Hartmann.
 Liber Chronicarum (Nuremberg: Anton…

 This exhibition, funded by the British Academy, comes out of a British Academy International Fellowship